DennisSchwartz/gff2graph/README.md

 have time to properly explore this in the time I had.
 As such, I had to install genometools manually and access it via Python which isn't ideal.

+Dagster is also a relative newcomer to the world of pipelining tools which can be a blessing and a curse when comparing it to other systems like Airflow.
+I prefer the flexibility of writing things in Python over something like CWL or Nextflow which are essentially a new language to learn and rely on sometimes hard to run orchestrators.
+But it also means a lot of bespoke code and a lot more Python rather than using Dockefiles our of the box as is common in CWL from my experience.
+(Which is admittedly a few years old).

 ## Advantages

 Software-defined data assets are a great way to specify which data should exist and materialise it when needed.
 Using a tool like dagster allows us to track metadata and configurations of the runs, as well as logs and errors.
 It also allows for convenient scheduling in a variety of ways and can run both on my laptop and large, distributed cloud systems.
+As mentioned above I enjoy the flexibility of implementation and configuration.
+It should be easy to deploy this system to cloud infrastructure, store logs and output files in object storage where files are under access control.
+It would also allow the tracking of any runs, who ran it, and when.
+It could store metadata around data sources and potential licenses which apply to them which is important for data governance.

+Another advantage is the ability to separate the version of the processing code from the version of the data and even run multiple versions in a single pipeline to ensure backwards compatibility.

 ## Running the example pipeline